Cut Crystal Ormolu Swan Table Lamp

 This lamp has a square crystal glass base resting on 4 lion feet.

-It is unclear if this metal is real ormolu or just moulded and polished brass.
+This lamp is not a real ormolu lamp.
+It is made of moulded and polished brass.
 The crystal glass is pressed, so the quality is mediocre.
 It is a table lamp made after the neoclassical French and English antique lamps.
 The “real” lamps are often presented as lamps made of Baccarat (France) glass or Waterford (UK) glass.
-Many of the neoclassical lamps were made during the interwar period (1920-1940).
-This lamp is from the 1970s, to see on the wiring.
+Many of these neoclassical lamps were made during the interwar period (1920-1940).
+This lamp is from the 1970s, to see on the wiring by VLM Components.

 Ormolu is a process known as mercury-gilding or fire-gilding.
 A solution of mercuric nitrate is applied to a piece of brass, bronze or copper.